MCausc78/discord.py-oauth2/docs/rpc/api.rst

         programmed.
 If you want the client to not reply to itself, consider checking the user IDs.

-    :param message: The current message.
+    :param message: The message received.
     :type message: :class:`Message`

 .. function:: on_message_edit(message)